ephemeral-laboratories/usemy-name-site/common-excuses.md

 other companies, when I pressed for reasons, nobody seemed to know what the point of enforcing two names was.

-I can tell you for certain that it isn’t making it any simpler to search for names in the system.
+I can tell you for certain that it isn't making it any simpler to search for names in the system.
 What you want for that, is for everyone to have their accurate name in the system.
 Forcing two name parts ensures that all these people will have false names in the system, which will only make